-Equations (16) through (18) were used to predict the equivalent shear strength for fiber-reinforced specimens.
-Interaction coefficients $(c{i,c} \text{ and } c{i,\phi})$ of 0.8 are assumed in the analyses conducted in this study.
+Equations 17-19 were used to predict the equivalent shear strength for fiber-reinforced specimens.
+Interaction coefficients ($c{i,c}$ and $c{i,\phi}$) of 0.8 are assumed in the analyses conducted in this study.
 The interface shear strength obtained from pullout test results conducted on woven geotextiles was considered representative of the interface shear strength on individual fibers.
 For practical purposes, interaction coefficients can be selected from values reported in the literature for continuous planar reinforcements.
-This is because pullout tests conducted using a variety of soils and planar geosynthetics have been reported to render interaction coefficient values falling within a narrow range (Koutsourais et al., 1998, Michalowski and Cermak, 2003). α is assumed to be 1.0 for randomly distributed fibers.
-Table 4 summarized the values of parameters used in the analyses.
+This is because pullout tests conducted using a variety of soils and planar geosynthetics have been reported to render interaction coefficient values falling within a narrow range (Koutsourais et al., 1998, Michalowski and Cermak, 2003). α is assumed to be 1.0 for randomly distributed

+Table 4.
+Summary of parameters used in the prediction.